 If you're at risk of lymphedema — for instance, if you've recently had cancer surgery involving your lymph nodes — your doctor may diagnose lymphedema based on your signs and symptoms.

-If the cause of your lymphedema isn't as obvious, your doctor may order imaging tests to determine what's causing your signs and symptoms.
-To get a look at your lymphatic system, your doctor may use an imaging technique, such as:
+If the cause of your lymphedema isn't as obvious, your doctor may order imaging tests to get a look at your lymph system.
+Tests may include:

 There's no cure for lymphedema.
 Treatment focuses on reducing the swelling and controlling the pain.
 Lymphedema treatments include:

-When several of these treatments are combined, this therapy may be referred to as complete decongestive therapy (CDT).
+- Complete decongestive therapy (CDT).
+This approach involves combining therapies with lifestyle changes.
 Generally, CDT isn't recommended for people who have high blood pressure, diabetes, paralysis, heart failure, blood clots or acute infections.

-It can be frustrating to know that no cure exists for lymphedema.
-But if you're frustrated with the daily bandaging or constant need to protect your affected limb, know that you can control some aspects of lymphedema.
+It can be frustrating to know there's no cure for lymphedema.
+However, you can control some aspects of lymphedema.
 To help you cope, try to:

 - Take care of your affected limb.
 Do your best to prevent complications in your arm or leg.
 Clean your skin daily, looking over every inch of your affected limb for signs of trouble, such as cracks and cuts.
 Apply lotion to prevent dry skin.

 - Take care of your whole body.
-Eat a diet full of fruits and vegetables.
+Eat a diet rich in fruits and vegetables.
 Exercise daily, if you can.
-Reduce the stress in your life that you can control.
-Try to get enough sleep so that you wake up refreshed each morning.
-Taking care of your body gives you more energy, encourages healing and helps you control your lymphedema.
+Reduce stress.
+Try to get enough sleep.
+Taking care of your body gives you more energy and encourages healing.

 To reduce your risk of lymphedema, try to:

 - Experience.
-Mayo Clinic doctors trained in physical medicine and rehabilitation, blood vessel conditions (vascular medicine), blood vessel surgery (vascular surgery) and other areas have experience treating people who have lymphedema.
+Each year Mayo Clinic doctors trained in physical medicine and rehabilitation, blood vessel conditions (vascular medicine), blood vessel surgery (vascular surgery) and other areas treat more than 2,500 people who have lymphedema.